nickhand/classylss/README.rst

 Examples
 --------

-To compute the linear power spectrum for the Planck 2015 release:
+To compute power spectra for the Planck 2015 cosmology:

 .. code-block:: python